KratiYadav10/PythonQuiz/README.md

 import time

+# In-memory data for users (username, password)
+users = {}

 # DBMS Questions
-dbms_quiz= [
+dbms_quiz = [
     {
-            'question': 'What is the full form of DBMS?', 'options': ['Database Management System', 'Data Management System', 'Database Machine System', 'Data Base Machine System'], 'answer': 'Database Management System'
-        },
+        "question": "What is a primary key in a database?", "options": ["A unique identifier for a record", "A foreign key", "A data type", "An index"], "answer": "A unique identifier for a record" },
     {
        'question': 'What is the primary function of DBMS?', 'options': ['To manage files', 'To manage networks', 'To manage databases', 'To manage applications'], 'answer': 'To manage databases'
     },
     {
-            'question': 'Which of the following is a type of database model?', 'options': ['Hierarchical Model', 'Relational Model', 'Network Model', 'All of the above'], 'answer': 'All of the above'
+        "question": "Which SQL statement is used to extract data from a database?", "options": ["SELECT", "UPDATE", "INSERT", "DELETE"],
+        "answer": "SELECT"
     },
     {
          'question': 'Which is the following is a popular DBMS ?', 'options': ['oracle', 'microsoft excel', 'google chrome', 'mozilla firefox'], 'answer': 'oracle'
     },
     {
-            'question': 'What is a primary key in a relational database?', 'options': ['A unique identifier for each row', 'A foreign key that references another table','A composite key made up of multiple columns','An index used for faster querying'
-],
-            'answer': ' A unique identifier for each row' }
+        'question': 'Which of the following is a type of database model?', 'options': ['Hierarchical Model', 'Relational Model', 'Network Model', 'All of the above'], 'answer': 'All of the above'
+        },

 ]

-# Data structure questions
+# Data Structures Questions
 ds_quiz = [
     {
-            'question': 'Which of the following is not a linear data structure?', 'options': ['Array', 'Queue', 'Stack', 'Tree'],
-            'answer': 'Tree'
+         'question': 'What is the primary purpose of a stack data structure?', 'options': [' To store data in a sorted order', 'To optimize search operations', 'To follow the LIFO (Last-In-First-Out) principle', ' To implement recursive algorithms'], 'answer': 'To follow the LIFO (Last-In-First-Out) principle' },
+    {
+        "question": "Which data structure uses LIFO (Last In, First Out) order?", "options": ["Stack", "Queue", "Linked List", "Tree"],
+        "answer": "Stack"
     },
     {
-            'question': 'What is the time complexity of accessing an element in an array?', 'options': ['O(1)', 'O(n)', 'O(log n)', 'O(n^2)'],
-            'answer': 'O(1)'
+        "question": "Which algorithm is used for finding the shortest path in a graph?", "options": ["Dijkstra’s Algorithm", "Quick Sort", "Bubble Sort", "Merge Sort"], "answer": "Dijkstra’s Algorithm"
     },
     {
-            'question': 'In a linked list, each node contains?', 'options': ['Data and a pointer to the next node', 'Only data', 'Only pointer', 'Data and a pointer to the previous node'], 'answer': 'Data and a pointer to the next node' },
+        "question": "What is the time complexity of accessing an element in an array?", "options": ["O(1)", "O(n)", "O(log n)", "O(n^2)"],
+        "answer": "O(1)"
+    },
     {
         'question': 'Which data structure is used to implement a priority queue?', 'options': ['array', 'linked list', 'heap', 'graph'],
             'answer': 'heap'
-        },
-        {
-            'question': 'What is the primary purpose of a stack data structure?', 'options': [' To store data in a sorted order', 'To optimize search operations', 'To follow the LIFO (Last-In-First-Out) principle', ' To implement recursive algorithms'], 'answer': 'To follow the LIFO (Last-In-First-Out) principle' }
+    }
 ]

+# Function for user registration
+def register_user():
+    print("\n--- Register ---")
+    username = input("Enter a username: ")
+    password = input("Enter a password: ")

+    if username in users:
+        print("Username already exists!
+Please choose a different username.")
+    else:
+        users[username] = password
+        print("Registration successful!
+You can now log in.\n")

+# Function for user login
+def login_user():
+    print("\n--- Login ---")
+    username = input("Enter your username: ")
+    password = input("Enter your password: ")

+    if username in users and users[username] == password: print("Login successful!\n")
+        return username
+    else:
+        print("Invalid credentials!
+Please try again.\n")
+        return None

 # Function to conduct the quiz
 def conduct_quiz(quiz, course_name):